 The only requirements to maintain the Army ROTC scholarship are participation in ROTC activities (ie. Attending class and PT three times a week) and being enrolled as a full-time student at the college of attendance.

-The scholarships granted by Army ROTC are a great way for students to achieve academic success without dealing with much of the stress that college life entails.
-Scholarship cadets are able to attend college for little or no cost and at the same time benefit from the training and experience that ROTC programs provide.
+Army ROTC scholarships are a great way for students to achieve academic success without dealing with much of the stress that college life entails.
+Scholarship cadets are able to attend college for little or no cost and at the same time benefit from the training and experience that Army ROTCprograms provide.